madushans/DependenSee/README.md

 - Creates the dependency graph for your solution.
 - Can only include or exclude certain namespaces so the result is not overwhelming or filled with noise.
-- Can create HTML, XML, JSON outputs
+- Can create HTML, XML, JSON and Graphviz outputs
-- Can return XML or JSON to `STDOUT` for further processing by other command line tools
+- Can return output to `STDOUT` for further processing by other command line tools

 For full docs run without any arguments
 `DependenSee`

 # Documentation